 Samantha Owen is a Lecturer in Humanities and Social Sciences in the School of Education at Curtin University.
 Previously she was a Lecturer in History at Curtin University.
 She is a historian who studies the (re)building of civil society post-1945, with a particular focus on Europe.
 Her research considers the relationship between nationalism and education.
 Samantha has a PhD in History (Reading U., UK), MA (History) (U. Pitt.) and BA Hons.
 (First Class, UWA) (History and Anthropology).

-Cindy Solonec is a Nigena from the West Kimberley.
-She is an Honorary Research Fellow at UWA where she is preparing her PhD thesis for publication.
-Her research in social history illuminates the ways in which her father a Spanish migrant, in the absence of his heritage in the Kimberley, forged new networks among diverse groups especially Aboriginal people.
-Since 2000 Cindy has worked in the higher ed sector as both a general and academic staff at ECU, Curtin, Notre Dame (Broome) and UWA.
-She currently tutors in Indigenous Perspectives in Education at UWA and at ECU.
+Cindy Solonec is a Nigena (Nyikina) from the West Kimberley.
+She is currently preparing her PhD thesis for publication, for a general readership.
+Her research in social history illuminates the ways in which her father a Spanish migrant, in the absence of his heritage in the Kimberley, forged new networks among diverse groups especially Aboriginal peoples.
+Since 2000 Cindy has worked in the higher education sector as both a general and academic staff at ECU, Curtin, Notre Dame (Broome) and UWA.
+As a sessional staff, she tutors and presents guest lectures at UWA addressing Aboriginal themes.